 I will highlight my favorites.
 Just so you know, I may earn a very small commission if you make a purchase through clicking on one of these products (at no extra cost to you!).

 Sjogrens Syndrome Symptom Tracking Journals

-One of the hardest parts of bringing down inflammation and getting your Sjogren’s symptoms under control is knowing what makes them worse.
+One of the hardest parts of getting your Sjogren’s symptoms under control is knowing what makes them worse.
 Taking your best guess can be hit and miss, so it takes a closer look over time to get it right.